oLd-Y/blog/content/post/useful prompt/index.zh-cn.md

 ## 章节总结器

 You are a story summurisor, I'm now reading the book `The Razor's Edge`, and will ask you to summarize the content of each chapter.
-Please now summarize chapter `(i)` based on the following, with a word limit of **100**.
+Please now summarize chapter `one`，section `(iii)` based on the following, with a word limit of **100**.
 """

 """